Welcome to The Bartlett, UCL's

 built environment.
 Seven sections cover the full spectrum of built environment

 domains, including architecture, complex built environment systems,

 construction and project management, development planning, energy, town

-planning, space and spatial analysis, and sustainable resources.
+planning, space and spatial analysis.

 As the UK's largest multidisciplinary faculty of the built environment including architectural design - over 300 staff, including over 30 professors - the Bartlett was the highest rated institution in its field for research in RAE2008.
 This allows it to tackle the most significant interdisciplinary issues facing the world including UCL's Grand Challenges for Sustainable Cities, Intercultural Interaction, Human Wellbeing and Global Health.

-The Bartlett also maintains a close and active relationship with numerous other centres of built environment education, research and business in London.
+The Bartlett also maintains a close and active relationship to numerous other centres of built environment education, research and business in London.
 It therefore works in partnership with London's exceptional concentration of built environment firms and agencies, acting in local contexts across the globe.